yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/gigaspaces-browser-statistics-view.markdown

 You can choose to refresh the statistics display periodically.
 When auto refresh is running, a green blinking dot is displayed on the right side of the screen.
 Select the desired refresh rate from the drop-down menu.
 To stop the statistics automatic refresh, click the **Stop** button.

+{% info %}
-{% infosign %} Auto-refresh activity impacts server performance, so you might want to stop it when running benchmarks.
+Auto-refresh activity impacts server performance, so you might want to stop it when running benchmarks.
+{%endinfo%}

 {% indent %}
 ![GMC_space_statistics_RefreshRate_area_TopRight_7.1.jpg](/attachment_files/GMC_space_statistics_RefreshRate_area_TopRight_7.1.jpg)